theRealAph/ScopeLocals/README.md

   with thread local variables can lead to spaghetti-like dataflow.
 The result is code whose structure is hard to discern, let alone maintain.

-- *Persistence* — Once set, a `ThreadLocal` is _persistent_: that is to say, the incarnation of the value for each thread that calls `set()` is retained for the lifetime of the thread, or until a method running on that thread calls `remove()`.
-This is not so much a problem of behaviour as one of performance cost.
+- *Unbounded Persistence* — Once set, a `ThreadLocal` is _persistent_: that is to say, the incarnation of the value for each thread that calls `set()` is retained for the lifetime of the thread, or until a method running on that thread calls `remove()`.

-  It is unfortunately common for developers to forget to remove a `ThreadLocal`, or even just to reset it to `null`.
+  Having to call `remove()` on a `ThreadLocal` to clean it up when it's no longer in use means that it is all too easy for values to persist longer than is desirable.
+It is unfortunately common for developers to forget to remove a `ThreadLocal`.
 Indeed, for programs that rely on the unconstrained mutability of `ThreadLocal`, there may be no clear point at which it is safe to call `remove()`.
 This can lead to a long-term memory leak.
 Even though the program may have long since moved on from having any use for an object referenced from the `ThreadLocal`, it will not be garbage collected unless the thread exits.

-  Having to call `remove()` on a `ThreadLocal` to clean it up when it's no longer in use is somewhat antithetical to the way that Java usually works.
-  It would be better if the context associated with a thread were to be cleaned up automatically.
+  Clearly, it would be better if sharing of data from `set()` and `get()` calls could be achieved with a clearly determined lifetime, limiting persistence of the data to a well-bounded interval during execution of the thread.

 - *Inheritance* — The `ThreadLocal` persistence problem can be much worse when using large numbers of threads because`ThreadLocal`s may be inherited